 But a medical tattoo can be an option for someone who wants something more permanent.

 Ben Roberts, who has Type 1 diabetes, told USA Today he decided to have the words "Diabetic, Type 1" tattooed on his arm after he'd spent more than $1,000 on medical bracelets.
 Ed Friedlander, a board-certified anatomic and clinical pathologist at William Carey College of Osteopathic Medicine, had "No CPR" tattooed on his chest to convey his wishes that he receive no life-saving measures should his heart stop.

 However, paramedics and many medical professionals urge caution before making the switch.

-Because the American Medical Association has no guidelines regarding medical tattoos, paramedics or hospitals have no legal obligation to follow their instructions.
+Because there are still no guidelines regarding medical tattoos from the American Medical Association, paramedics and hospitals technically have no legal obligation to follow their instructions.
 If the tattoos aren't on the wrist or are enhanced with a design, medical professionals may not even be able to locate them, rendering them useless.
 Also, the permanency of tattoos becomes problematic when medical information changes.
 On the other hand, in an emergency situation, paramedics look for any information that can help them aid a patient, and a tattoo certainly can assist them.

 Replacing a medical bracelet isn't the only reason for getting a medical tattoo.
 When patients undergo radiation treatment for cancer, the radiologist may need to give them several tiny tattoos — they're about the size of a freckle.
 These tattoos are used to pinpoint the exact area for treatment.